If you ended up on this page, it is probably because the question “is Nespresso worth it?” Is flying around your mind.

 The cost, as you can see, ranges from very affordable, to “you have got to be kidding me” and on par with that of a full-blown espresso machine.

 Prices are correct at the time of writing and subject to change.
-I expect that as machines get better and more ooptions are on the market, they will drop in price significantly.
+I expect that as machines get better and more options on the market, they will drop in price significantly.

-I do not for a single second, recommend buying a Nespresso machine over Espresso brewing machines as the quality is much better with a home espresso machine.
-If your budget is that of a Creaista pro I’d look more at a decent home espresso machine AND a Vertuo Plus or Inissia.
+I do not for a single second recommend buying a Nespresso machine over a Home Espresso brewing machines as the quality is much better with a home espresso machine.
+If your budget is that of a Creaista pro, I’d look more at a decent home espresso machine AND a Vertuo Plus or Inissia.

 The following table is the cost of Nespresso pods.